Privacy Policy

 12. Contact

-Questions about this policy can be sent to info@buildingrome.dev.
+Questions, deletion or export requests, and privacy-related complaints can be sent to info@buildingrome.dev.
 See the Contact page for more options.